 - There are also visions to amend Casino Regulation, Travel and Trekking Regulation, and Mountaineering Expedition Regulation

-- With growing outbound tourists, Nepal is also looking to tap the outbound travelers of the neighboring nations.
+- With growing outbound tourists, Nepal is also looking to tap the outbound travellers of the neighbouring nations.

 - The construction or renovation of major heritage sites is expected to be completed before 2020.

 History of Visit Nepal

 Visit Nepal 2020 is not the only Visit Nepal event that has been organized in the history of this country.
 There have been 2 Visit Nepal events that have been organized in the past.
 They are the Visit Nepal 1998 and Visit Nepal 2011.

 Visit Nepal 1998